-Team members’ willingness to adopt a new technology also played into Associated's search for an e-learning solution.
+Team members’ willingness to adopt a new technology also played into Associated’s search for a learning management system.

 “Obviously, different people have different learning styles… so we weren’t really sure how the adoption rate was going to be moving to a virtual, visual learning platform,” said Moore.
 “That was our big concern – if we build it, will they come and use it?”